dstoppacher/dstoppacher.github.io/_posts/2021-02-26-A-testrun-on-merger-trees-part-IV.md

 categories: mergertrees
 ---

-<blockquote><tt><b>Summary:</b>Here we show the median variation of halo properties of main branch halos connected by the descendant information provided by a halo finder without running a tree builder on top of it.
-The median variations of the halo properties are shown within different uncertainty levels.</tt></blockquote>
+<blockquote><tt><b>Summary:</b> In this post we show the median variations of main branch halo properties connected by the descendant information without running a tree builder on top of it within uncertainties.</tt></blockquote>

 This is the continuation of the post from <a href="https://dstoppacher.github.io/A-testrun-on-merger-trees-III/">2021-02-22</a>.
-Thereby we use only descendant information as the <tt>'DescID'</tt> provided directly by the halo finder <a href="https://ui.adsabs.harvard.edu/abs/2012ascl.soft10008B/abstract"><tt>Rockstar (RS)</tt></a>. we show the redshift  between halos of different snapshots connected by the desctant ID provided by <tt>Rockstar</tt> as a standard output.
-We show in Fig. 1 the median values of variation of shared fraction of particle IDs with in 10 and 90^{-1
+Thereby we use only descendant information as the <tt>'DescID'</tt> provided directly by the halo finder <a href="https://ui.adsabs.harvard.edu/abs/2012ascl.soft10008B/abstract"><tt>Rockstar (RS)</tt></a>.
+The halos between snapshots are connected by the desctant ID provided by <tt>Rockstar</tt> as a standard output.
+We show in Fig. 1 the median values of variation of shared fraction of particle IDs within $$10^{th}$$ and $$90^{th}$$ percentiles.
+When we need to decide wheter a halo is serves a main progenitor or not in case on halo has various progenitors, then we choose the most massive (MM) one.

 <figure>
   <img src="{{ site.baseurl }}/plots/2021-02-26_Cholla256_50Mpc_stats_one_np_MM_10_90.png">